MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 > - [!INCLUDE[cc_preview_features_no_MS_support](../includes/cc-preview-features-no-ms-support.md)]

 ## How to use the Advanced Mode Manual
+All product sections are accessed through their corresponding tabs' names in the left-side menu of the app as shown below:

+[1]

-In order to best utilize this manual for your specific needs, you should define your situation by one of the following options:
+In order to best utilize this manual for your specific needs, you should define your situation by one of the following options.
 - ***I am new to the product AND I didn't go through the Quick Start mode*** -> In that case you may want to explore the manual from start to end.
 As shown below, product sections are represented by tabs on the left side menu.
-This guide's flow reflects the order by which you should work with the product: **Completing the *Data Manager* sections and only then exploring *Segmentation, Profiles and Homepage***.
+This guide's flow reflects the order by which you should work with the product: **Completing the *Data Manager* sections and only then exploring *Segments, Profile and Homepage*** sections.
 - ***I am new to the Advanced Mode BUT I did use the Quick Start mode*** -> In that case you may want to skip the following sections: *Search and Browse Customer, Profile, Enrichment, Segmentation, and Administration* as these are the same as for *Quick Start*.
 - ***I am already using the product but inccuring a specific issue*** -> In that case you may want to identify what product section this issue relates to and read on this particular section.

-(add app screenshot with highlighted left-side menu)
+Again, product section

 Note that you can return to the relevant documentation section on any of the product screens by clicking on the question mark icon:

-(add app screen with highlighted question mark icon)
+[2]

+## Onboarding (only for Administrators)
+Currently missing (9/17)

 ## Choosing a Business Category
 Just as for the Quick Start mode, the first thing you do is select a business category that matches your industry.